DavAug/chi/docs/source/getting_started/mechanistic_model.rst

 The first thing to note about SBML is that mechanistic models are not defined in your Python scripts directly, but instead are defined in SBML files external to your code (this makes the programming language-agnostic sharing of models possible).
-These SBML files have a minimal biolerplate of five lines
+These SBML files have a minimal boilerplate of five lines

 .. code-block:: xml